Via Ferrata Merlone Basic Information:

-After couple of hundred meters the South face of Tre Cime will slowly emerge from behind the spires (photo above).
+After a couple of hundred meters the South face of the Tre Cime will slowly emerge from behind the spires (see photo above).

 The path eventually comes to an abrupt stop.
 The markings aren't clearly visible.
-The path is there, you will just have to pay attention not to veer of it.
+The path is there, you will just have to pay attention not to veer off it.

 Once you get to the wire and ladder section you will start gaining elevation quickly.
 It's like climbing on a huge scaffolding.
 The wall of Cima del Cadin looks intimidating, but in comparison to via ferrata Torre Di Toblin, which I completed only a few days before, I found via ferrata Merlone to be very straightforward.

-The only real obstacle may be in your mind.
+The only real obstacle may be in your head.
 If you are scared of heights, then being on a ladder attached to a wall, hanging couple of hundred meters above the nearest flat area may not be for you.
 The exposure is real!
-Make good use of those cables!
+Make a good use of those cables!